How to Be More Insightful and Strategic with Data-Based Findings

 As a strategic planner in healthcare, a lot of responsibility rests upon your shoulders to make the most of these quarterly presentations.
 Understanding this is your opportunity to sway the thoughts and opinions of your executive teams and upper-level management, you want to be equipped and ready to put your best foot forward.
 Success in this area will likely affect how you and your team move forward with planned growth-related projects or if you will be able to launch new initiatives that require additional expenditure.

 Building these quarterly presentations could easily take a week to complete, and that’s if you already have templates for the type of information you’re gathering.
-While your presentation likely won't take more than 30 minutes, which may be all the time you have at the executive team meeting, keep in mind, it may take you up to a week to create that 15-30 minute presentation.
+While it likely won't take more than 30 minutes for you to deliver your presentation to the team, which may be all the time you have at the executive meeting, keep in mind, it may take you up to a week to create that 15-30 minute presentation.

-If you are looking for a tool to support your efforts as a strategic planner, request a call with Sean Conway via Calendly.
+If you are looking for a tool to support your efforts as a strategic planner, schedule a call with Sean Conway.
 Sean will demonstrate how Launch Pathway can improve your presentation building skills and set you up for more successful quarterly meetings.

 Article by Lee Ann Lambdin, SVP of Healthcare Strategy, and Forrest Rich, Health Analyst for Stratasan